xizon/Uix-Slideshow/README.md

 2.You need to create Uix Slideshow template files in your templates directory.
 You can create the files on the WordPress admin panel.
 As a workaround you can use FTP, access the Uix Slideshow template files path (`/wp-content/plugins/uix-slideshow/theme_templates/`) and upload files to your theme templates directory (`/wp-content/themes/{your-theme}/`).

-Please check if you have the **1** template file `partials-uix_slideshow.php` in your templates directory.
+Please check if you have the **1** template file `tmpl-uix_slideshow.php` in your templates directory.
 If you can't find these files, then just copy them from the directory **"/wp-content/plugins/uix-slideshow/theme_templates/"** to your templates directory.

 ![](https://github.com/xizon/Uix-Slideshow/blob/master/helper/img/temp.jpg)